10 Fun Facts About Michigan International Speedway

 1. The 40 trams used at MIS that bring fans from the parking lots to the track were the same trams used at the 1996 Olympic Games in Atlanta.

-2. Six-time NASCAR Sprint Cup Champion Jimmie Johnson is the honorary president of the MIS Kids Club!
-He even holds special events at the track.
+2. 2015 Monster Energy NASCAR Cup Series champion Kyle Busch is the honorary president of the MIS Kids Club!

-3. There are 9,000 campsites at MIS – making it the largest registered campground in the State of Michigan.
+3. There are more than 8,000 campsites at MIS – making it the largest registered campground in the State of Michigan.